Afghanistan. UNHCR Exhausted Afghan Families Return Through Torkham Border Amid Growing Challenges.

 Your gift can provide emergency shelter to protect vulnerable families from a harsh winter.

-Your gift can provide cash assistance for Afghan families so they can pay for food, heating, medicine and other winter essentials.
+Your gift can provide cash assistance for Afghan families so they can pay for food, heating, medicine and other essentials.

 Your gift can provide vulnerable Afghan families with shelter, clean water and emergency cash.

-Communities are still struggling to rebuild their lives after a series of disasters, including deadly floods in July 2024 and earthquakes in October 2023.
+Communities are still struggling to rebuild their lives after a series of disasters, including deadly floods in 2024 and earthquakes in 2023.

 Afghanistan has already endured 40 years of conflict and instability, leaving more than half the population in urgent need of humanitarian aid.